 They say knowledge is power!
 That’s why it’s always helpful to know as much about your cruise as possible, as this will enhance your experience, so hopefully the following information will be of assistance.

 Cruising timetable: Our cruising grounds are some of the best in the world, but sometimes we can experience some unpredictable elements.
 For this reason, we tend to sail predominantly during daylight hours, often for short durations, with a typical itinerary seeing us sail for one or two hours after breakfast and for three or four hours after lunch, allowing guests the maximum opportunity to relax and enjoy the scenery.
 The Ships Master may occasionally decide to sail before breakfast if necessary, to reach a particular destination in good time or to take advantage of favorable weather conditions.
 Generally, we do not sail at night unless on longer passages, for excample to St Kilda.

 Passing places, anchorages and ports

 We will endeavour to operate to a predetermined itinerary.
 However, each route has a selection of lovely stopovers and anchorages and these are chosen by the Ships Master for any particular cruise according to the winds, tides and weather prevailing at the time of the cruise.
 This generally leads to a more enjoyable cruise for all, with the Master choosing the most suitable route for the comfort of all on-board.
 If there is a choice of anchorages available on any given day, the Ships Master will consult with the guests on board as to which to choose.
 The final decision on the cruise itinerary lies with the Ships Master.

-On our standard cruise iteneraries, the following day’s daily ‘activity programme’ – comprising the intended navigation to be undertaken, any excursion activities, timings as well as other pertinent and interesting information – is posted each evening in the Main Saloon.
+On our standard cruise iteneraries, the following day’s daily programme – comprising the intended navigation to be undertaken, any excursion activities, timings as well as other pertinent and interesting information – is posted each evening in the Main Saloon.